Azazello1986/spotware/spotware_task.md

 Step 9 Scheduler checks nonWorkingDaysSchedule.isItInWorkingDays value

-Step 9.1 If nonWorkingDaysSchedule.isItInWorkingDays == false then go to 10
+If nonWorkingDaysSchedule.isItInWorkingDays == false then go to 10

-Step 9.2 If nonWorkingDaysSchedule.isItInWorkingDays == true then go to 11
+If nonWorkingDaysSchedule.isItInWorkingDays == true then go to 11

 Step 10 Scheduler

-Step 10.1 Updates the value of the following parameters:
+Updates the value of the following parameters:

   ```
   nonWorkingDaysSchedule.status = "Done"
   ```

-Step 10.2 Go to step 1.
+Go to step 1.

 Step 11 Scheduler